Sherwin Williams Jogging Path: The Paint Color That’s Just Right

 SW Jogging Path undertones

-If you’ve ever chosen a paint color based on a tiny swatch only to discover it looks completely different on your walls, you’ve likely been ambushed by undertones.
+If you’ve ever picked a paint color that looks perfect at the paint store aisle only to discover it's a disaster on your walls, you’ve likely been tricked by undertones.

 What Is the LRV of Sherwin Williams Jogging Path?